 - Bigger messages

 - Fast editing

 - NOTE A lot depends on your subject matter and the market you aim for.

 TOP TIPS Dynamic movement for your short movie is one thing, but if people can’t see because you are sweeping around too fast, they won’t stick around.

 Best Video Length for Twitter

 The best length for social media videos on Twitter is about 45 seconds.
-Users want their video to reflect the latest news and technology and they want it fast.
+Users want their video to reflect the latest news and technology and they want a clear message, very quickly.

 How did my approach change for Twitter?